 Why don’t more people know northeast Alabama?
 I tried crowdsourcing.
 “What can I see on my road trip through northeast Alabama?”
-Ideas came in for northwest Alabama, for the Civil Rights Trail, for plantations–but nothing for northeast Alabama.
+Ideas came in for Dismals Canyon in northwest Alabama, for the Civil Rights Trail, for plantations, for the fine dining in Birmingham—but nothing for northeast Alabama.

 I turned to the Internet for state and national scenic byways, and looked at state parks.
 There I discovered some well-kept secrets.